 Making a Living

 Our ecological ethos is based on an appreciation for the wonder and the sheer mystery of all of Nature.
-We choose to be as responsible towards the land we are living on as possible; this means we build our shelters, harvest our water, meet our energy needs, grow our food and use our waste in a way that is as environmentally sensitive as we can be.
+We choose to be as responsible towards the land we are living on as possible; this means we build our homes, harvest our water, meet our energy needs, grow our food and use our waste in a way that is as environmentally sensitive as we can be.

-We have developed a Land-Use Plan based on Permaculture Design Principles.
-This means we identified our specific land-use needs at Khula Dharma.
-They are: residential, recreational, agricultural, woodlots, forestry, dams, roads and wilderness.
-We are meeting these needs in a holistic and low-impact way that is ecologically sound and aesthetically pleasing.
-We have taken into account natural energy flows and ecosystem processes to create this harmonious whole.
+We have a Land-Use Plan based on Permaculture Design Principles.
+This means we identified our specific land-use needs.
+They are: residential, recreational, agricultural, woodlots, forestry, water, roads and wilderness.

-All residents should rely on rainwater harvest as a primary source and use borehole water, if available, only as drinking water.
-All residents act responsibly with regard to the use of water, especially from the borehole and the dam.
+All residents should rely on rainwater harvest as a primary source of drinking water.
+All residents act responsibly with regard to the use of water, especially from the dam.
 Everyone understands that the river is a precious resource which we leave untouched, only going there as guardians to protect and beautify the riverine forest.
-All residents practice sound land management ensuring that there is as little water run-off causing soil erosion on their homestead as possible.

 We use methods of food production that are cooperative with nature.
 We might put names like Permaculture, Co-creative science, Biodynamic or Natural farming to these methods, although what we seek to do transcends these names.
-Our aim is to be as self sufficient as possible.
 We believe that this will ensure our health, and the health of the planet.
-We are committed to conscious consumption by favouring and supporting local, organic agriculture for the food we cannot produce here.
-We are also committed to supporting local, small, ethical and fair trade businesses for our material needs.
-We research, and inform ourselves about how our food and product choices impact people and the Earth.
+We are committed to conscious consumption by favouring and supporting local, organic agriculture for the food we cannot produce here and where possible.
+We are committed to supporting local, small, ethical and fair trade businesses for our material needs as much as possible.